royxue/obsidian-things3-sync/README.md

 # Obsidian Things3 Sync
 A Plugin for syncing between Obsidian and Things3.
-Supporting with Multi Language, Tags and Date.
+Supporting with Multi Language, Tags and Date, Cross-Platform.
 ## Features

+* Support Mac OS and iOS.
 * Support **Multiple Language** when creating todo.
 * Support **Todo Tags**.
 You can just add tags after todo, or add default tags in setting.
 * Support **Capture Date**, if you the file has a Date in it, it will capture the date when create the todo.